KittyGiraudel/site/_posts/2013-07-25-designing-an-image-gallery.md

 ![Coding a responsive image gallery by hand?
 What about no!](/assets/images/designing-an-image-gallery/how-about-no-bear.jpg)

-It would have been a pain in the ass to work out such a "complicated" layout so I thought about [Masonry](https://masonry.desandro.com/) but that's kind of old school, right?
+It would have been a pain in the ass to work out such a "complicated" layout so I thought about [Masonry](https://masonry.desandro.com/) but that’s kind of old school, right?
 In the end, I went with Isotope for layouting the items.

 > Isotope is the best JavaScript plugin I ever worked with.